evanatyourservice/kron_torch/README.md

 For JAX version, see [psgd_jax](https://github.com/evanatyourservice/psgd_jax).

-Implementation of [PSGD Kron optimizer](https://github.com/lixilinx/psgd_torch) in PyTorch.
+Implementations of [PSGD optimizers](https://github.com/lixilinx/psgd_torch) in JAX (optax-style).
 PSGD is a second-order optimizer originally created by Xi-Lin Li that uses either a hessian-based or whitening-based (gg^T) preconditioner and lie groups to improve training convergence, generalization, and efficiency.
 I highly suggest taking a look at Xi-Lin's PSGD repo's readme linked to above for interesting details on how PSGD works and experiments using PSGD.
+There are also paper resources listed near the bottom of this readme.

 ### `kron`:

 The most versatile and easy-to-use PSGD optimizer is `kron`, which uses a Kronecker-factored preconditioner.
-It has less hyperparameters that need tuning than adam, and can generally act as a drop-in replacement for adam.
+It has less hyperparameters that need tuning than adam, and can generally act as a drop-in replacement.

 ## Installation